Oklahoma Storm Shelter Pros

 How much does a storm shelter cost in Oklahoma?

 Most storm shelters in Oklahoma run between $3,000 and $12,000 installed.
 Above-ground steel units typically start around $3,000 to $5,500, underground concrete shelters run $5,500 to $8,000, and custom safe rooms can reach $12,000 or more.
-The SoonerSafe rebate can reimburse part of that cost for eligible homeowners.
+Separately, the SoonerSafe Safe Room Rebate Program may reimburse part of what you paid if you are selected, and soonersafe.ok.gov carries the current terms.

-Does the SoonerSafe rebate still exist in 2026?
+Does the SoonerSafe rebate still exist?

 Above-ground or underground, which is safer?